PostgreSQLPostgreSQL

 Prerequisites

-• Database Admin Access: Sufficient privileges to create users, grant permissions, and modify database configuration parameters.
-This might require superuser privileges or specific cloud provider roles (e.g., rds_superuser on AWS RDS, azure_pg_admin on Azure).
+• Privileges to create users, grant permissions, and change configuration parameters.
+This may require superuser or a cloud provider role such as rds_superuser on AWS RDS or azure_pg_admin on Azure.

 Setup

-• Logical Replication: Real-time change data capture (CDC) with initial snapshot.
+• Logical replication.
+Real time change data capture with an initial snapshot.

 Data Types Mapping